Is it better to lease or buy a car?

-What’s the difference between leasing and buying a car?
+What is the difference between leasing and buying a car?

-If you have a set budget per month and want the reliability of a brand-new car, leasing might be right for you.
-As long as you can afford the monthly payments.
+If you have a set budget per month and want the reliability of a brand-new car, leasing might be right for you - provided you can afford the monthly payments.

 Buying a car often requires a larger upfront payment than leasing, even if you plan to buy a vehicle through PCP (personal contract purchase) or HP (hire purchase) finance.
 The monthly payments also tend to be more expensive for these finance methods because they go towards the value of the car, rather than its depreciation over the course of your contract – as happens with leasing.

 The car is yours: When you buy a car, you own it and only need to fund its running costs.
 You can make modifications to it too – modifications to a lease car must be reversible

 No mileage restrictions: Unlike when you lease a car, you won’t be limited by an annual mileage cap for using your own vehicle.
-You’re free to drive as many miles you wish, without being charged any extra
+You’re free to drive as many miles as you wish, without being charged any extra